-If the grade differences have not been resolved through discussion with the instructor and the student seeks additional mediation, the student, in the first three weeks of the semester, must initiate the appeal process by the following procedures:

-- 1. The student must submit a typed letter requesting a review to the appropriate Division Chair with a copy to the instructor and the Vice Chancellor of Academics.
-The Division Chair has the responsibility to confer with the instructor concerning the documentation of the grade for its completeness and accuracy.
-The Division Chair will notify the student in writing of the grade status within ten working days of receiving the student's request. - 2.
-If the student wishes to further appeal, the student must submit a typed request for a formal review by mid-term.
-Hand written requests will not be accepted.
-The Student Appeals Committee will conduct the review.
+- 1. The student must verify with the instructor the accuracy of the recorded grade book scores and the listed grade as the first step in the process.
+If the issue is not satisfactorily resolved, the formal appeal process is to be initiated at this point. - 2.
+The student must submit the grievance petition form (found at www.cccua.edu under Apply & Enroll>> Current Students) in Student Services, or from a faculty member, within the first 3 weeks of the new semester to the Vice Chancellor for Academic Services.
+The Vice Chancellor for Academic Services will defer to the Division Chair, who has the responsibility to confer with the instructor concerning the documentation of the grade for its completeness and accuracy.
+The Division Chair will notify the student, in writing, of the grade status within 10 business days of receiving the student's request. - 3.
+If the student wishes to further appeal, the student must submit a second grievance petition form to the Vice Chancellor for Academic Services requesting a formal review by mid-term.
+All information from the initial petition must be included.
+The Vice Chancellor for Academic Services has the responsibility to research the situation and will respond in writing

-3. At the hearing, the instructor and the student may both make individual presentations, and the Student Appeals Committee may ask questions and seek clarification.
-The committee will make the final decision, and the Vice Chancellor of Academics will provide the final written decision.
-In the event of a grade change, the final grade will be recorded by the Registrar as directed by the Vice Chancellor of Academics.
-This procedure shall be completed by the end of the semester in which the grade is appealed.
+- within 10 business days of receiving the student's - 4.
+If the student is unsatisfied and wishes to further appeal, the student should contact the Vice Chancellor for Academic Services to request a hearing by the Student Appeals Committee.
+At the hearing, the instructor and the student may both make individual presentations, and the Student Appeals Committee may ask questions and seek clarification.
+The committee will make the final decision, and the Vice Chancellor for Academic Services will provide the final written decision.
+In the event of a grade change, the final grade will be recorded by the Registrar as directed by the Vice Chancellor for Academic Services.